appsmithorg/appsmith-docs/website/docs/reference/widgets/radio-group.md

 ]
 ```

-Ensure that the values assigned to each option are unique.
-Additionally, you can dynamically display data by using JavaScript.
+You can also dynamically display data by using JavaScript.
 For instance, you can use the `.map()` function to transform the data to the desired format, like:

 *Example*: